-The fine print: You need to keep a record yourself.
-Get a Prescription Record Form from your pharmacy and don’t lose it.
+Please note, you will need to keep a record yourself.
+Get a Prescription Record Form from your pharmacy and be sure not to misplace it.
 You’ll need to take it with you every time you buy a PBS medicine, so your pharmacist can record each purchase.

 For further information please visit the Pharmaceutical Benefits Scheme or phone 1800 020 613.

 Your oncologist or haematologist will tell you about conventional medical treatments.
 These are also called ‘evidence based’, ‘mainstream’ ‘medical’ and ‘standard’.
-They include surgery, chemotherapy, radiotherapy, hormone therapy, targeted therapies and biological therapies (cancer vaccines, interferon).
-These are recommended because there is scientific evidence they are the best treatment options.
+They include surgery, chemotherapy, radiotherapy, hormone therapy, targeted therapies and immunotherapy.
+These are recommended because there is scientific evidence they are the best treatment options for you.
 They have been tested in clinical trials and/or evaluated after many years with patients.

 Be wary if someone:

 - Suggests your cancer has been caused by poor diet or stress and claims your cancer can be cured with a special diet

 - Promises a cure for your cancer or to detoxify, purify or revitalise your body

 - Charges you a lot of money and asks for it upfront

 It is important you talk to your doctor before using any type of therapy so that you can discuss your needs and decide together the safest therapies for your situation.
 It may be safe to use certain therapies alongside your standard cancer treatment.